zyf0717/zyf0717.github.io/_posts/2020-07-10-year-in-review-1.markdown

 ## Julia
 “Walk like Python, run like C” is a popular phrase in the [Julia](https://julialang.org/) community.
 Founded in 2012, Julia is young, and there are relatively fewer resources available to learners compared to Python, R, Java etc. My main learning resource for Julia was the tutorials found on [GitHub](https://github.com/JuliaComputing/JuliaBoxTutorials).

-With a Python background, the learning curve for Julia is rather flat, and I have already used Julia at work go get around runtime issues.
-Scripts written in Python and R, which originally took days and hours to run, ran in mere minutes and seconds when transpiled to Julia.
-Multi-threading can be as simple as using `Threads.@threads` during for-loops, with caveats of course.
+With a Python background and basic static typing knowledge, the learning curve for Julia is rather flat, and I have already used Julia at work to get around absurd runtimes.
+Scripts written in Python and R, which originally took days or hours to run, ran in a couple of minutes or even seconds when transpiled to Julia.
+Multi-threading can be as simple as using `Threads.@threads` during for-loops (with various caveats).

 It is worth mentioning that [JuliaAcademy](https://juliaacademy.com/) has also recently been set up, and there is also a new course on Coursera called [Julia Scientific Programming](https://www.coursera.org/learn/julia-programming).

 ## Codewars
-For about a month was obsessed Codewars, and I have written a [separate blogpost](https://zyf0717.github.io/jekyll/update/2020/05/06/learning-from-codewars.html) on this.
+For about a month was obsessed Codewars, and I have written a [blogpost](https://zyf0717.github.io/jekyll/update/2020/05/06/learning-from-codewars.html) on this.

 ## Blogging
-Finally got around to creating this blog in May this year, and I am determined to update it regularly so that my next year-in-review post would not be this long.
+I finally got around to creating this blog in May this year, and I am determined to update it regularly so that my next year-in-review blogpost will not have be this long.

 ## Flutter and Dart
 The creation and deployment of Apps has always a curiosity of mine, and I have written a [short blogpost](https://zyf0717.github.io/jekyll/update/2020/06/01/fluttering-and-darting.html) on this.
 My key learning from the short Flutter development course was asynchronous programming.